stefanocampanella/MHPC-project/docs/method/implementation.md

 The previous code works since to exit the loop `completed_queue` must be empty.
 If `completed_queue` is empty, then bottom of the loop has been reached without a insertion of a new future, that is `len(to_tell) + completed_queue.count() < popsize` must have been false.
 But `completed_queue.count()` is equal to zero, hence `len(to_tell) >= popsize`.
 However, the number of failures equals the number of insertions, hence `len(to_tell) == popsize`.

 Let's consider what happen when we reach the end of a generation.
 There are `popsize - 1` elements in `to_tell`, and if the objective fails a single new future is added to `completed_queue`: all CPUs except one will wait in idle.
-A better idea is to speculatively execute more objective functions, so to increase the chances that at least of them does not fail.
+A better idea is to speculatively execute more objective functions, so to increase the chances that at least one of them does not fail.

 ```python
 completed_queue = as_completed(futures)